The expression of the Doyu Kokeshi

 Kokeshi dolls are made by craftsmen called kijishi who lived mainly in mountain villages and 's wheel to make bowls and trays for a living.
 It is a wooden toy that was made to be sold as a souvenir to tourists in hot spring resorts.

-A giant kokeshi doll at Tsuchiyu Onsen that is approximately 3 meters high and weighs 500 kg.
+A giant kokeshi doll at Tsuchiyu Onsen, measuring approximately 3 meters in height and weighing 500 kg

 It is said to have originated around the end of the Edo period, and is generally divided into the following 12 strains based on production area and characteristics.